By Gerry Spitzner

 A value proposition is a clear statement of the tangible results a customer gets from using your patient services.
 It’s outcome-focused and stresses the value of your offering.
 It’s all about them.

 Your value proposition should clearly answer the question in your customer’s mind: “Why should I buy from you?”
 Your business vision should be the basis of your unique value proposition that states why your patient service is different, that it will do what you say it will do, and that it is worth paying for.

 Gerry Spitzner is principal business consultant at business management consultancy pharmacySOS.ca.

-This article originally appeared in the October issue of Pharmacy Practice+Business.
+This article appeared originally in Pharmacy Practice+Business.